moadel144q/moadel144q/README.md

-- 👋 Hi, I’m @moadel144q
+- 👋 Hi, I’m Mohamed Adel
-- 👀 I’m interested in Embyded System
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning C language and micro controller
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mohamed.adel76765@gmail.com